hreikin/pdf-extract-adobe/README.md

 you create new documents using any text, tables pictures, etc you may already have available in other file formats.
 <br /><br />
-PDF Toolbox is in development so things will break regularly until a solid base for the program has been created and an initial version released.
+All development work currently happens on the `development` branch and changes are merged frequently into `main`.
+Once a solid base has been formed a 0.1 release will be created and merges from the `development` branch will only be for security fixes, bug fixes and new versions.
 <br />
 <!-- <a href="https://github.com/hreikin/pdf-toolbox"><strong>Explore the docs »</strong></a>
 <br />